raquelvcorreia/Statistics_DataScience_Projects/Text_Mining/README.md

 Week 3 - Explore text message data and create models to predict if a message is spam or not.

 Week 4 - Document Similarity & Topic Modelling

+# Additional Small Projects - Parsing Folder

+Scripts for extracting data to be used in ML projects.